 The Changes Dock shows a line for each change to an item.
 If a document is both modified and moved there are two lines for that document.
 The dock also shows items that were deleted, something the project explorer cannot do.

 Sending changes to the repository is called ‘committing’.
 The idea is that you commit small, consistent pieces of work to the repository.
 Examples are implementing a new feature and fixing a bug.
 The Modeler will warn against committing while there are errors in your project.
 Preferably, the revisions in the repository are always error-free.

 Committing results in a new revision in the repository.
 You can add the following information to a commit which will be attached to the newly created revision: A textual message.
 You can enter this message in the Modeler when committing and it should be a summary of the changes you made.

 A list of sprintr™ stories that relate to the commit.
 Our advice is to keep commits small and this means that a commit probably relates to one story.
 The Modeler only shows stories that are currently ‘Running’ and will not change the state of the sprintr™ story.
 Setting the status to ‘Done’ is the responsibility of the team and depends on your definition of done.

 The Modeler also attaches some information automatically:

-- The author, i.e. the person who committed.
+- The author, as in, the person who committed.